nfergu/popstrat/README.md

 # Code

+A single Scala class at `src/main/scala/com/neilferguson/PopStrat.scala` contains all of the code for PopStrat.

 The code is fairly straightforward and should be easy to follow.
 It follows the following high level flow:

  1. Load the genotype and panel data from the specified files